 Blender is open-source, free-to-use software that packs a punch, offering in-depth features like HDR lighting support.
 Check out a full rundown of Blender here.

 Industry pros have been known to use this software, and while it’s a little pricey, it has more effects than you can shake a stick at.
 Plus, it’s ridiculously user-friendly.

 If you want to go a little more in-depth on all things CGI animation software, check out our guide here.

 It’s not always a great idea to call out ‘bad’ CGI.
 First of all, it’s often subjective – one person’s trash is another’s treasure.
 People complained about some creatures in ‘The Rings of Power,’ claiming they didn’t look realistic.
 Others said that was the reason why the CGI was good: these are otherworldly fantasy beasts, so why should they look like normal animals?
 It wasn’t bad CGI in their minds, but rather a cool creative decision.

 Another thing to bear in mind with bad CGI is that, more often than not, it results from rushed delivery and unrealistic demand from studios.
 Any Hollywood movie or big-budget TV show with bad CGI is almost certainly a result of this, because CGI workers aren’t unionized.
 This means they can be overworked and underpaid, leaving viewers with CGI effects in movies that just don’t cut the mustard.
 But it’s not the workers’ fault – remember that the next time you think about the flaws in the ‘She Hulk’ CGI!

 CGI has changed cinema and content forever.
-Studios can shape entire landscapes for their movies without scouting a single location, and content creators can sculpt their own worlds without relying on a massive team to back them up.
+Studios can shape entire landscapes for their movies without scouting a single location, anyone can get hold of tools like video-to-video AI, and content creators can sculpt their own worlds without relying on a massive team to back them up.
 Just look at what YouTube VFX wizard Ian Hubert did with After Effects and Blender.
 This is one guy!